The Housemartins

-The Housemartins were an English indie rock group formed in Hull who were active in the 1980s and charted three top-ten albums and six top-twenty singles in the UK.
-Many of their lyrics conveyed a mixture of socialist politics and Christianity, reflecting the beliefs of the band (the back cover of their debut album, London 0 Hull 4, contained the message, "Take Jesus – Take Marx – Take Hope").
-The group's a cappella cover version of "Caravan of Love" (originally by Isley-Jasper-Isley) was a UK number one single in December 1986.
+The Housemartins were an English indie rock group formed in Hull in 1983.
+They released two studio albums, London 0 Hull 4 (1986) and The People Who Grinned Themselves to Death (1987), and the compilation album Now That's What I Call Quite Good (1988), all of which went top-ten in the UK.
+The band also achieved six UK top-twenty singles, including an a cappella cover version of "Caravan of Love" (originally by Isley-Jasper-Isley) which reached number one in the UK in December 1986.
+Many of their lyrics conveyed a mixture of socialist politics and Christianity, reflecting the beliefs of the band (the back cover of London 0 Hull 4 contained the message, "Take Jesus – Take Marx – Take Hope").

-After breaking up in 1988, Paul Heaton and Dave Hemingway formed the Beautiful South, while bassist Norman Cook became an electronic dance music DJ and producer, founding the groups Beats International, Pizzaman, and Freak Power, before rebranding himself as Fatboy Slim.
+The original members were singer Paul Heaton, guitarist Stan Cullimore, drummer Hugh Whitaker, and bassist Ted Key, with Norman Cook replacing Key in 1985 and Dave Hemingway replacing Whitaker in 1987.
+After breaking up in 1988, Heaton and Hemingway formed the Beautiful South, Cullimore became an author of children's books and Cook became an electronic dance music DJ and producer, founding the groups Beats International, Pizzaman, and Freak Power, before rebranding himself as Fatboy Slim.

 Career

 Formation

 The band was formed in late 1983 by Paul Heaton (vocals, billed as "P.d.
-Heaton".) and Stan Cullimore (guitar), initially as a busking duo.
+Heaton") and Stan Cullimore (guitar), initially as a busking duo.
 The pair recorded a demo tape with Ingo Dewsnap and Sharon Green of Les Zeiga Fleurs which brought them to the attention of Go!
 Discs.
 The band often referred to themselves as "the fourth best band in Hull" - various candidates have been cited for the three better bands, including Red Guitars, Everything but the Girl, and the Gargoyles.

 With the start of the UK miners' strike in 1984, Heaton felt the angrier political songwriting that resulted from this required a full band lineup.
 The band recruited the rhythm section from fellow Hull band The Gargoyles, initially recruiting guitarist Ted Key on bass, who then persuaded his bandmate Hugh Whitaker to join on drums.
 The band's first live performance as a four-piece was at Hull University in October 1984.
+For these early performances Roger "Dodger" Wilde (on loan from local Hull band 3-Action!) was used before eventually being replaced by Hugh Whitaker.